1978 Pittsburgh Steelers season: Training camp

-Pre-season
+Preseason

 The Steelers exhibition schedule did not start off smoothly, despite coming away with a 22–10 victory against the Baltimore Colts.
 Starting quarterback Terry Bradshaw suffered a broken nose on a scramble in the first quarter of the game.
 In addition, the kicking game was unimpressive and the team committed a considerable number of penalties including three personal fouls.